New Text School

-The Study of Current Script Texts (今文經學 (今文经学, Jīn Wén Jīngxué)) is a school of thought in Confucianism that was based on Confucian classics recompiled in the early Han dynasty by Confucians who survived the burning of books and burying of scholars during the Qin dynasty.
-The survivors wrote the classics in the contemporary characters of their time, and these texts were later dubbed as "Current Script" 今文 (because they were written in the script in use during the Han dynasty).
-Current Script school attained prominence in the Western Han dynasty and became the official interpretation for Confucianism, which was adopted as the official ideology by Emperor Wu of Han.
+New Text School (今文經學 (今文经学, Jīn Wén Jīngxué)) of Confucianism was based on Confucian classics recompiled in the early Han dynasty by Confucians who survived the burning of books and burying of scholars during the Qin dynasty.
+The survivors wrote the classics in the contemporary characters of their time, and these texts were later dubbed as "New Text School" (because they were written in the script in use during the Han dynasty).
+The New Text School attained prominence in the Western Han dynasty and became the official interpretation for Confucianism, which was adopted as the official ideology by Emperor Wu of Han.

 Represented by Confucians such as Dong Zhongshu, this school advocated a holistic interpretation of Confucian classics and viewed Confucius as a charismatic, visionary prophet, a sage who deserved the Mandate of Heaven but did not attain kingship due to circumstances.
-The school competed with Old Script Confucianism in the later Han dynasty and its dominance waned as the latter became the new orthodoxy.
-The school fell into obscurity during the chaotic period after the fall of the Han dynasty and remained so until late Ming dynasty in the 17th century.
+The school competed with Old Text School in the later Han dynasty, and its dominance waned as the latter became the new orthodoxy.
+The school fell into obscurity during the chaotic period after the fall of the Han dynasty and remained so until the late Ming dynasty in the 17th century.

 The school was reinvigorated by a group of scholars who were dissatisfied with the popular Neo-Confucianism at the time in the late Ming dynasty.
-The movement gained momentum in eighteenth century with the rise of the Changzhou School of Thought.
+The movement gained momentum in the eighteenth century with the rise of the Changzhou School of Thought.
 It became a major intellectual trend in Chinese philology and political ideology.
 As formulated by B. Elman, it was intended to offer a solution to the crisis of confidence between the Chinese state and its gentry constituency in the transition from the Qianlong era to the Jiaqing era in the Qing dynasty.

 Ideological features

-The Current Script Texts school focuses on the philosophical and metaphysical meaning of the Confucian texts, using an apocryphal and prognostic approach to the reading.
-This was criticised by the rival Old Text school as superstitious as the Old Text School favoured reading them from a historical perspective.
-The Current Script Texts school viewed Confucius as an uncrowned king (su wang) while the Old Text school viewed him as a teacher of ancient knowledge.
+The New Text School focuses on the philosophical and metaphysical meaning of the Confucian texts, using an apocryphal and prognostic approach to the reading.
+This was criticised by the rival Old Text School as superstitious, as the Old Text School favoured reading them from a historical perspective.
+The New Text School viewed Confucius as an uncrowned king (su wang) while the Old Text School viewed him as a teacher of ancient knowledge.

 Qing dynasty

-The scholar Zhuang Cunyu (1718–1788), a secretary to the Qianlong emperor, was the pioneer of the Changzhou Current Script Texts school revival.
-Dissatisfied with his apolitical colleagues in the Han learning movement, Zhuang published studies based on the Current Script Texts aiming to interpret the writings of Confucius' as prescriptions on government, especially with regard to the corruption and lawlessness of his contemporaries.
+The scholar Zhuang Cunyu (1718–1788), a secretary to the Qianlong emperor, was the pioneer of the Changzhou New Text School revival.
+Dissatisfied with his apolitical colleagues in the Han learning movement, Zhuang published studies based on the New Text literature, aiming to interpret the writings of Confucius' as prescriptions on government, especially with regard to the corruption and lawlessness of his contemporaries.
 Using the evidential research methods of Han learning, this school of thought sought to interpret moral and political lessons from the Confucian classics, so as to create a legitimate framework to combat the political corruption of the time.